qemu/qemu/docs/tools/virtiofsd.rst

   'ok' as either an explicit terminator or for special handling of certain patterns.

+- 'unsupported' - If a client tries to use a name matching 'key' it's denied using ENOTSUP; when the server passes an attribute name matching 'prepend' it's hidden.
+In many ways it's use is very like 'ok' as either an explicit terminator or for special handling of certain patterns.

 **key** is a string tested as a prefix on an attribute name originating on the client.
 It maybe empty in which case a 'client' rule will always match on client names.